haileys/tangara-companion/README.md

    Follow the instructions given by `build_compiler.rt` to install the files to clang.
 You can also run the subsequent step under the `bwrap` tool bind mounting the right dirs in place instead of copying random stuff into your /usr prefix.

-0. Build a copy of the gtk4 libs using the [`macos` branch of my gtk-builder tool](https://github.com/haileys/gtk-builder/tree/macos).
+0. Build a copy of the GTK 4 libraries using the [`macos` branch of my gtk-builder tool](https://github.com/haileys/gtk-builder/tree/macos).

     ```sh-session
     gtk-builder $ export TARGET_DIR=~/cross/macos-kits/gtk/x86_64